NJUNLP/pydec/docs/_docs/pythonapi/pydec.Composition/index.md

 <div class="alert alert-warning" role="alert">
 <h4 class="alert-heading">WARNING</h4>
 {% include codelink.html name="pydec.Composition()" path="pythonapi/pydec.Composition/#composition-class-reference" %} always copies data.
-If you have a Composition `data` and just want to change its `requires_grad` flag, use {% include codelink.html name="detach()" path="pythonapi/pydec.Composition/detach" %} to avoid a copy.
+If you have a Composition {% include inlinecode.html content="data" %} and just want to change its {% include inlinecode.html content="requires_grad" %} flag, use {% include codelink.html name="detach()" path="pythonapi/pydec.Composition/detach" %} to avoid a copy.
 </div>

 A composition of specific data type can be constructed by passing a `torch.dtype` and/or a `torch.device` to a constructor or composition creation op: